-The address range 70_H-7F_H is assigned to the B-channel FIFOs and HDLC controller.
+The address range 70_H-8F_H is assigned to the two B-channel FIFOs and HDLC controllers having an identical set of registers.

-The register summaries of the ISAC-SX are shown in the following tables containing the abbreviation of the register name and the register bits, the register address, the reset values and the register type (Read/Write).
+The register summaries of the IPAC-X are shown in the following tables containing the abbreviation of the register name and the register bits, the register address, the reset values and the register type (Read/Write).
 A detailed register description follows these register summaries.